James Syme Drew: Interwar period

-World War II
+Second World War

 In December 1938, Drew was awarded Companion of The Most Honourable Order of the Bath.

 The 52nd (Lowland) Infantry Division was mobilised, along with the rest of the Territorial Army, in late August 1939.
 The Second World War began on 3 September 1939, after both Britain and France declared war on Germany following the latter's invasion of Poland.
 Based in Scotland, Drew was in command of the 52nd Division as war broke out across Europe.

 The division was briefly deployed to France, following the Dunkirk evacuation, as part of the Second British Expeditionary Force (2BEF) to cover the withdrawal of Allied forces near Cherbourg during Operation Aerial.
 After the division returned to the United Kingdom it began training to repel an expected German invasion, which never happened.

 Drew's time with the 52nd Division came to an end in March 1941 and Major-General Sir John Laurie took over command of the Division.

-In November 1942, Drew was appointed Major General for Combined Operations.
+In November 1942, Drew was appointed major-general for Combined Operations.